Introduction

 Calculating the number of days since February 12 involves a systematic approach.
 First, determine the current date.
 Next, identify whether the period includes a leap year, as this will affect the total count.
 Then, break down the calculation into manageable steps:

-2. Check for Leap Years: If the period spans from one year to the next, determine if the interval includes a leap year.
-Here's one way to look at it: if the starting date is February 12, 2020 (a leap year), and the ending date is February 12, 2024, the leap day (February 29, 2024) must be accounted for.
+- Check for Leap Years: If the period spans from one year to the next, determine if the interval includes a leap year.
+To give you an idea, if the starting date is February 12, 2020 (a leap year), and the ending date is February 12, 2024, the leap day (February 29, 2024) must be accounted for.

 Total = 16 + 31 + 30 + 31 + 30 + 31 + 31 + 30 + 10 = 240 days.